 From the outset, the 1088XEL was built around the TK-II, Mousetari, UAV and Ultimate 1MB.
 Having already seen and used my alternative Ultimate 1MB firmware, Michael soon invited me to become involved in the 1088XEL testing process and asked if I could customise the BIOS in order to support the new motherboard’s unique features.
 Of course, the new firmware’s plug-in architecture made the creation of a drop-in 1088XEL module easy, although as time went on, a few modifications to the base code were also made.

 Eventually, customised versions of the U1MB main BIOS, PBI BIOS and XEX loader were developed for the 1088XEL.
 Some changes – such as support for dual physical disks (used with the XEL-CF adapter) – proved highly challenging, but by the close of 2017, the new firmware was taking shape, although bug fixing and further development of the 1088XEL continued until April 2018.
 As the firmware neared completion. the task of updating the user manual and technical documentation began.
-By the beginning of May 2018, everything was finally completed.
+By the beginning of June 2018, everything was finally completed.